 Upon earning their degrees, many Xavier grads prefer to remain in Cincinnati; in fact, around half of grads appreciate the area so much that they find permanent jobs there.
 Xavier grads also flock to New York, N.Y., which is home to salaries significantly above average (median pay is around $84K).
 On the far end of the pay scale, Xavier alumni often reside in Cleveland, Ohio, which is home to the lowest pay at $51K.
 Other cities popular among Xavier alumni include midwestern-based Chicago and Columbus.

 A Doctor of Philosophy (PhD) earns Xavier students the most money after college (an average about $124K per year).
 Those with a B.A. in Political Science (PolySci) face salaries on the lower end, coming in at an average approximately $38K per year.

 One in eight Xavier grads wind up using Project Management at their job, which is one of the most common skills among alumni.
 Former Musketeers with Strategic Planning experience garner salaries that are 40 percent more than other grads' salaries.
 Demonstrated ability in Microsoft Excel, Data Analysis, and Microsoft Office rank among leading skills as well.

 Benefits and Perks

-Bellarmine University graduates, who earn $65K on average, make a similar amount to Xavier grads.
-The University of Indianapolis, Indiana Wesleyan University, and the University of Findlay are also similar to Xavier.
+Baldwin graduates, who earn around $61K on average, make a similar amount to Xavier grads.
+The University of Indianapolis, Bellarmine University, and Indiana Wesleyan University are also similar to Xavier.